braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/html_editor/gmail_promotions_tab.md

 ### Why is my promotional message not displaying the promotion card or product carousel in the end user's inbox?

-There are many factors that determine whether product carousel will be shown in the Gmail Promotion Tab.
+There are many factors that determine whether product carousel will be shown in the Gmail Promotion tab.

 All images in the annotation still have to pass a quality filter.
 In order for product carousel to populate, it's crucial that all images in the annotation are in the recommended image aspect ratio, high quality or high resolution close-up product images.
 The images should contain little to no text (preferable).
 The quality filter also filters inappropriate content, so the images must be family, user, and child-friendly.

 Furthermore, Gmail has a density cap on how many product carousels appear in a user’s Gmail Promotion tab.
 For instance, if a user subscribes to a lot of brands that use product carousel in their promotion email, Gmail eventually puts a cap on how many product carousels are shown.

+Due to Google's privacy and safety regulations, emails with annotations must be widely sent for the annotation to work.
+It's recommend to launch a campaign and send it to at least 100 recipients for Google's system to detect it as a "mass send."
+Image URLs may not vary across recipients.

 ### How are clicks on a promotion card or product carousel tracked?